Healthy Soil Tips

 Soil Amendments

 Mulches come in two forms: organic and inorganic.
-Organic mulches (e.g. aged manure, bark chips, wood chips) enhance the soil's ability to store water, and are preferred over inorganic mulches (e.g. rock, concrete, wood, gravel) which can also re–radiate the sun’s heat and can lead to greater water needs for surrounding plants.
+Organic mulches (e.g. aged manure, bark chips, wood chips) enhance the soil's ability to store water, and are preferred over inorganic mulches.
+This is because inorganic mulches (e.g. rock, concrete, wood, gravel) can re–radiate the sun’s heat and can lead to greater water needs for surrounding plants.

-Organic mulches cover and cool the soil, minimizing evaporation, soil erosion, and weed growth.
-If the mulch is too deep, water can have a difficult time reaching the plant roots (about 3 inches is recommended).
-Consult your nursery about the best type of mulch for your yard and plants.
+Organic mulches cover and cool the soil.
+They also minimize evaporation, soil erosion, and weed growth.
+If the mulch is too deep, water can have a difficult time reaching the plant roots, so only add about 3 inches.
+Consult your local nursery about the best type of mulch for your yard and plants.